zhaob5/sher3-kinematics/README.md

 ## License

 Copyright © 2025 JHU LCSR.
-Developed by [AMIRo Research Lab](https://amiro.lcsr.jhu.edu/).
+Developed by Botao Zhao for [AMIRo Research Lab](https://amiro.lcsr.jhu.edu/).

 See the [LICENSE](./LICENSE) file for details.